 Apparently, Robert Morris, signer of the Declaration of Independence, had ordered the hand-painted paper, yet ultimately could not afford it.
 Sleeper used the gorgeous Asian-themed wall covering to greatest effect.
 One hour tours of 26 rooms $15, 3-hour Nooks and Crannies Tour, $35.

 Who knew there was a fabulous art and history museum in the heart of commercial fishing country?
-With a focus on the fisheries industry and the blossoming of early 20th century art, and Maine art colonies, the Cape Ann Museum showcases artifacts in 16 galleries on 5 floors throughout three (connecting) buildings.
+With a focus on the fisheries industry and the blossoming of early 20th century art, and Cape Ann art colonies, the Cape Ann Museum showcases artifacts in 16 galleries on 5 floors throughout three (connecting) buildings.

 In the 1800’s, most American artists spent time in Europe to hone their skills.
-But obvious travel restrictions during World War I put the kibosh on that, so artists began to set up colonies on the Maine Coast.
+But obvious travel restrictions during World War I put the kibosh on that, so artists began to set up colonies on the Northeast Coast.

 The museum displays the largest collection of the work of Fitz Henry Lane, a Gloucester native and preeminent New England maritime artist known for his use of light and fine detail of ships and seascapes.
 Lane was one of those talented painters who actually made a living from his craft.